-Buses and Parking Book your bus to arrive at The Sheldon 20 minutes before showtime, and to leave The Sheldon 1 hour after showtime.
+Buses and Parking Book your bus to arrive at The Sheldon 20 minutes before showtime, and to leave The Sheldon 1 hour after show time.
 We recommend your bus approaches from Spring Avenue.
-Staff and volunteers will be waiting to help your bus park in the appropriate place and give further instructions.
-Please stay on the bus until you have recieved those instructions.
+Staff will be waiting to help your bus park in the appropriate place and give further instructions.
+Please stay on the bus until you have those instructions.
 Buses park for free on the street in front of The Sheldon and in the lot.
 Cars park for free in the West Lot, on the right side of The Sheldon if you are facing the steps.
+Cars park on the perimeter to allow buses space on the interior of the lot.